Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The closest intersection is N Pleasantview Road and Prairie Avenue.
 The public entrance to the transfer station is just east of the intersection.

 The following companies provide garbage collection services in Kootenai County.

-No. The facility at Ramsey Road is a transfer station but also is a closed landfill (closed in 1993).
+No. The facility at Ramsey Road is an active transfer station but also a closed landfill (closed in 1993).
 All garbage from our transfer stations is placed into trailers and hauled to the Fighting Creek Landfill, located on Highway 95, south of Coeur d'Alene.